cyclic-software/www/content/posts/the-vc-business-model-and-why-vcs-invest.md

 ‍

 At the buffet they have switched to dessert and coffee.
 It would be an extraordinary turn of events such that you could convince them to take a scoop of some new main course.
 More likely they have raised another fund, probably at the end of the first year or two and any pitch would get investment from that fund.
-So effectively that VC is “loading their plate” even if one of their funds is in this phase of winding down.
+So effectively that VC is &quot;loading their plate&quot; even if one of their funds is in this phase of winding down.

 ‍